Best Places to Run in London: 10 Scenic Routes for Every Distance

 Nearby parkrun:

-While Hyde Park doesn’t have its own parkrun, Fulham Palace and Wormwood Scrubs parkruns are close by, both held every Saturday at 9:00 AM.
+While Hyde Park doesn’t have its own parkrun, Fulham Palace parkrun are close by, held every Saturday at 9:00 AM.

 2. Regent’s Park & Primrose Hill